microsoft/pxt-calliope/docs/projects/rc-car/code.md

 # Code

-## Step 1: Add the Kitronik package
+## Step 1: Add the Kitronik extension

-Kitronik has a package with blocks that program their motor driver.
+Kitronik has an extension with blocks that program their motor driver.
 We need to add it to our project.

 * Click on **Advanced**
-* Click **Add Package**
+* Click **Extensions**
 * Type ``kitronik``, press **Enter**
-* Select the **kitronik-motor-driver** package
+* Select the **kitronik-motor-driver** extension

-After the package is loaded, you should see a new **Kitronik** category in the toolbox.
+After the extension is loaded, you should see a new **Kitronik** category in the toolbox.

 ## Step 2: Round and round we go!